Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Front-Matter/intro.md

 # Introduction
 +++ {"part": "abstract"}
-This book aims to introduce advanced undergraduates and early graduate students to the field of Discrete-Event Simulation.
+This book covers theory and applications related to modeling and simulation.
+The level of the exposition is suited for advanced undergraduate students and graduate students.
 +++

 ```{tableofcontents}